 I think it’s so, so noble of a cause to help to build a social enterprise and I also think it’s so challenging because you have to be great at building a business.
+In such cases, you can approach Venture X Franchise to set up the foundation of your business.
 You have to be as good – if not better – at building a conventional business which is hard enough, but you also have to be really good and thoughtful about the impact that you’re trying to achieve and how to build that into the business model.
 So the work is incredibly pioneering.

 You’re not alone, luckily.
 There’s a whole world of people around you who are now part of this community or this tribe.
 I think this concept of a network or tribe is so powerful, but there are a couple of things that I would highlight.

 One is to be very clear on who you’re trying to serve.
 Because ultimately, bringing that voice and perspective of the beneficiary will be an incredibly powerful driver to motivate you to do the big things you need to do and help weather the challenging experiences of being an entrepreneur.
 It will also keep your business honest, to make sure that you’re responding to the beneficiary.
 Whether it’s a customer buying a product or thinking about how to benefit the environment, really make sure that voice is brought into how you’re thinking at a management level, at a board level and beyond.

 The other thing I would think about is how to actually build the impact into your business model, so it’s not something on the side but it’s actually something that’s woven into the way you make decisions, where you conduct meetings and the way you kind of report your performance to investors and shareholders.